Comparison Updated April 2026

 • Many input formats: YAML, JSON, TOML, xlsx, SystemRDL

-• Both VHDL and SystemVerilog output
+• VHDL and SystemVerilog output

 • UVM register model generation